PythonWorkshop/intro-to-sklearn/README.md

 1. anaconda/miniconda aka conda
 2. download python and pip install packages
 3. use a docker image ([this](https://hub.docker.com/r/wi3o/skflow-jupyternb/) is one for jupyter+sklearn+skflow+tensorflow)
+4. [Google cloud platform](https://cloud.google.com/) has a jupyter notebook service called Datalab.
+It has tensorflow pre-installed (needed for next tutorial).

 Or a combination of the above.

 A quick tip if you are installing in a non-conda way with `pip` and are on Windows, many of the data analysis packages are tricky (compiled dependencies) to install.
 A nice "unofficial" repository for binaries of packages like `numpy` and a myriad of others was created and maintained by Christoph Gohlke.
 This site is [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 ## What's next

 The next tutorial in this workshop is on `tensorflow` and the installation instructions are in this [README](https://github.com/PythonWorkshop/intro-to-tensorflow/blob/master/README.md)